sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ##### Trooper Archetype

 At 3rd level, choose a trooper archetype.
-Though you are familiar with weapons of all sorts, your archetype represents the types of weapons youíve chosen to focus your training on.
+Though you are familiar with weapons of all sorts, your archetype represents the types of weapons you√≠ve chosen to focus your training on.
 You gain benefits from your choice of archetype at 3rd level, then more at 7th, 10th, 15th, and 18th level.

 ###### Ability Score Improvement

 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
-As normal, you canít increase an ability score above 20 using this feature.
+As normal, you can√≠t increase an ability score above 20 using this feature.

 ###### Extra Attack